Elkfest: A Weekend-Long Celebration

 - 7 p.m.: Rocky Mountain Elk Foundation Big Game Banquet annual fundraising dinner at the Bar J Chuckwagon.

-FRIDAY, MAY 17-MONDAY, MAY 27: Mountain Man Rendezvous and Traders Row
+FRIDAY, MAY 15-MONDAY, MAY 25: Mountain Man Rendezvous and Traders Row

 - 9 a.m.-5 p.m. daily: Experience history with a modern twist!
 Held on the Teton County Fairgrounds, Traders Row will feature refreshments and hand-crafted goods along with interactive competitions featuring bow and arrow, hawk and knife competition and Atlatl.
 The Mountain Man Rendezvous traditionally begins ElkFest weekend and continues through Old West Days.

-SUNDAY, MAY 19 Noon: Jackson Hole High Noon Chili Cook-Off
+SUNDAY, MAY 17 at Noon: Jackson Hole High Noon Chili Cook-Off

 - Join the Jackson Hole Chamber of Commerce and the Howdy Pardners ambassadors in celebrating chili cuisine.
 Teams compete to deliver the best tastes of chili in the West.
 Professional and amateur teams will take pride to serve you up some of the best chili to wind down the ElkFest weekend.